libbymiller/libbybot_eleven/pi/README.md

 ## Give the GPU more oomph

-This is optional, but you'll get smoother video performance at the cost of the ship getting hotter...! ([more info](https://raspberrypi.stackexchange.com/a/1885)).
+This is optional, but you'll get smoother video performance at the cost of the chip getting hotter...! ([more info](https://raspberrypi.stackexchange.com/a/1885)).

 Edit config.txt